DominicKlukas/gradschool/obsidian/FirstVault/Other/Grad School Funding Applications.md

 - Describe contributions to research and development - articles published or accepted in peer-reviewed journals
 - Describe most significant contributions to research and development
 - Applicant's statement - outline research experience + relevant activities

+# Questions about NSERC application

+- Application Title?
+- End of program study
+- Months of full time study